 The celebrity-lookalike comments Zach gets most often are involving Captain America.
 Couldn’t pass up the photo opportunity!

-A must-ride on both Robyn’s and Rachel’s lists was Skill Island Reign of Kong.
+A must-ride on both Robyn’s and Rachel’s lists was Skull Island Reign of Kong.
 I was nervous as I didn’t have any clue of what to expect but they both know what I wuss I am and said I’d be fine.

 The line was LONG.
 Even with the Express Pass we waited for over 30 minutes.
 It was at this point when Tess was done.